 Our walking tours focus on the most popular – and slightly easier – 90km long Southern section, between Amroth and Pembroke.
-This section of the trail offers some of the best coastal walking in Britain and passes through charming seaside towns and villages such as Saundersfoot, Tenby, and Manorbier, before finishing at the impressive Norman castle in Pembroke.
+This section of the trail offers some of the best coastal walking in Britain and many of the highlights of the entire route.
+It passes through charming seaside towns and villages such as Saundersfoot, Tenby, and Manorbier, before finishing at the impressive Norman castle in Pembroke.

 We offers a number of hiking options, ranging from 4-day to 8-day gentle hike options right through to their moderate and challenging versions which complete the entire route in as little as five days for the challenging variant.

 Near Stackpole Quay, the remote Barafundle Bay curves beautifully into the eastern sunrise each morning.
 On a warm day it’s worth ducking down and taking a dip at the secluded beach, or if time allows, relaxing in the sunshine as you gaze out across the water.
 Barafundle Bay is part of the Stackpole Estate and is managed by The National Trust.
 An interesting fact for history buffs is that the beach was formerly privately owned by the Cawdor family of Stackpole Court.
 Imagine having this hidden gem as your own private beach all to yourself!

 St Govan’s Chapel